neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 carrots = carrots + extraCarrots;
 ```

-Acknoledge that this looks way more cumbersome than before.
+Acknowledge that this looks way more cumbersome than before.

 Explain that `if` is a `statement` and not an `expression`.
 That means we cannot use it in places
-were we can only use expressions.
-Like when assigning something to a variable.
+were we can only use expressions (e.g. when assigning something to a variable).

 The `ternary` operator can help here.
 It is best seen in action: